boraozgen/website/content/resume.md

 - Working student & Bachelor's thesis @ Arçelik A.Ş.
 (2015-2016)
     - Hardware and firmware development of an air quality sensor based on AVR MCUs

-## Projects
+## Voluntary Experience

-- Formula Student racing team electrics subteam member - Rennteam Uni Stuttgart (2018-2019)
+- Formula Student racing team - Rennteam Uni Stuttgart (2018-2019)
     - Hardware and software development of the power distribution module (PDM) from concept to deployment, consisting of an STM32 MCU, high-side switches and a CAN transceiver
     - Design and development of the driver interface, consisting of a BeagleBone Black acquiring CAN data and displaying them on a TFT display using Qt5 and Buildroot
     - Design and deployment of the telemetry system to access the ECU over Wi-Fi